Do Root Canals Cause Cancer?

 By Ortega Cottage Dentistry

 A myth exists that root canals cause cancer and other major diseases.
-This has been going around since the 1910s.
-Today the myth circulates through the internet.
+This has been around since the 1910s, and today, the myth circulates on the internet.

 What Are Root Canals?